gfvh/nginx-status-monitoring/README.md

 ```

-Installation in the Zabbix Server
+Installation at the Zabbix Server
 ---------------------------------

 Look for the external scripts directory in your Zabbix Server configuration file.